-Currently we use ordinary wired analog POTS telephones and Cell phones.
+Currently we use ADSL for Internet access for have wired POTS line as part of the deal in addition to our Cell phones.
 Both live in their own silo.
 In the not too distant future we will be able to use a single convergence device that works at home over Wi-Fi, at Wi-Fi hot spots and when not in range the cellular network.
+While ancient technology, POTS has been incredibly reliable here in snowy NH.
+We have lost power multiple times over the years, sometimes for days at a stretch, but have never lost POTS.

-6.11 Digital Camera
+6.12 Digital Camera